 the first body part SHALL contain metadata about the CPM Session History and is formatted according to section 5.2.3.1 “Application/X-CPM-Session Content Type Definition”

 the other body parts SHALL contain the CPM Chat Messages and media that were sent and received via MRSP and RTP during the CPM Session.

+if the actual recipient list for each message is recorded, this MAY be recorded using the Private message format for MSRP messages for the CPIM To headers.

 An example of a session history object is shown in Appendix D.